george-hawkins/arf-drone/transmitter-ongoing.md

 If you had any problem with the basic transmitter setup and model creation then this section contains some links to content that hopefully will make things clearer.
 While much of the content may not be specific to our setup, e.g. covering planes rather than quadcopters, it can still be helpful in order to see how to use OpenTX and interact with the transmitter.

-Painless360 has two relevant videos - in [Tips for setting up a new radio - 10:37](https://www.youtube.com/watch?v=YD3ojhwVmrI&feature=youtu.be&t=637) he sets date and time and later at 11:39 he goes through callibration.
+Painless360 has two relevant videos - in [Tips for setting up a new radio - 10:37](https://www.youtube.com/watch?v=YD3ojhwVmrI&feature=youtu.be&t=637) he sets date and time and later at 11:39 he goes through calibration.
 Then in [Creating basic model types - 2:50](https://www.youtube.com/watch?v=NIR85KOqIAo&feature=youtu.be&t=170) he creates and names a new model.
 Then he sets up expo (this has already been linked to above) roller.
 Then he briefly covers the mixer (note that the channel order shown is different to that used with the Pixhawk).
 From 6:44 he covers quadcopter specific setup and by 10:50 it's all over as far as quadcopters are concerned.
 After this point he sets up an arming switch (which isn't relevant for the Pixhawk as it uses a physical safety switch combined with stick based arming) and also sets up a flight mode switch.
 We'll handle flight modes later using a different Painless360 video for reference where he sets flight modes specifically for the Pixhawk using OpenTX Companion rather than the transmitter.

 The Flite Test team cover model creation in [Q X7 Setup and review - 16:50](https://www.youtube.com/watch?v=7cExS1tTOJA&feature=youtu.be&t=1010).
 Later they bind it (which we'll come to later) to a D4R-II receiver.
 Most of what they cover is plane specific.